 b) Simulations based on econometric models are a more elaborate way of estimating the impact of competition decisions than the above method.
-Although the difference in differences method (DiD) is not based on a specific model of the market under study, to some extent simulations are used because they compare what really happened with the counterfactual which did not.
-However, econometric simulations are usually based on models which specify demand (and even supply, in the case of oligopolies).
+Econometric simulations are usually based on models which specify demand (and even supply, in the case of oligopolies).
 There are two large groups of models: AIDS (Almost Ideal Demand System) models, which are discrete choice demand models used by the CMA; ALM (Asset and Liability Models); and PCAIDS (a version of the AIDS model), used by the European Commission.